DerKatzeLP/VueTemplateOrganizer/README.md

 # VueTemplateOrganizer

-VueTemplateOrganizer is a tool that allows you to configure the sorting of CSS style blocks in both CSS files and Vue Single File Components (SFCs).
+VueTemplateOrganizer is a tool that allows you to configure the sorting of template blocks in Vue Single File Components (SFCs).

 ## Features

-- **Configurable Sorting:** Customize the sorting of CSS style blocks to fit your specific needs.
+- **Configurable Sorting:** Customize the sorting of template blocks to fit your specific needs.
-- **Support for CSS Files and Vue SFCs:** Use VueTemplateOrganizer with traditional CSS files and Vue Single File Components.
+- **Support for Vue SFCs:** Use VueTemplateOrganizer with traditional Vue Single File Components.

 ## Not supported yet